 Do Not Suffer – Let Our Attorneys Work For You!

 Wrongful Termination Based On Your Right To Report Employer Discrimination

-It is unlawful for employers to terminate any employee for exercising his or her right under such laws as California’s Pregnancy Laws, Pregnancy Discrimination Act of 1978, Family and Medical Leave Act (“FMLA”) or a disability that you have, had, or perceived to have (Americans with Disabilities Act – ADA).
+It is unlawful for employers to terminate an employee for exercising his or her right under such laws as California’s Pregnancy Laws, Pregnancy Discrimination Act of 1978, the Family and Medical Leave Act (“FMLA”) or a disability that you have, had, or perceived to have (Americans with Disabilities Act – ADA).
 For example, if you are terminated because your employer perceived that you are pregnant, that is enough for a cause of action even if you’re not pregnant.
 To qualify under these laws, the employer need only have 5 or more employees.
-Recent amendment to these laws expanded their reach and now includes almost all California employers.
+A recent amendment to these laws expanded their reach and now includes almost all California employers.
 The federal laws require 15 or more employees even though the California ones only require 5 employees.
 This is an example of how complex this area of law is, and why it is vital that you contact an attorney right away.
 There are also strict statutes of limitations within which one must bring the Complaint.
 Let our attorneys guide and fight for you.
 Contact us via the Form on this page or by calling our office below.

 Public Policy Violation

 California companies may not wrongfully terminate employees in violation of public policies such as when employees complain about being harassed at work, take reasonable time off to vote, serve on jury duty, perform military service, or take the allowable bonding time or pregnancy leave under the FMLA and/or California’s Family Rights Act.